Fakih-Hamid/Fakih-Hamid/README.md

 ## About Me

-- I'm passionate about all things Tech, Cybersecurity, and Artificial Intelligence (AI).
+- I work as a Research Assistant, with research centered on applied AI and cybersecurity projects aimed at strengthening digital resilience and enhancing human-factor security.
-- Currently, I'm focusing on conducting research on AI-driven cybersecurity education systems.
+- I collaborate on research and engineering initiatives aiming to build practical security tools.
 - I'm enthusiastic about collaborating on projects, contributing, and sharing knowledge.

 ## Contact Me